Sen. Thom Tillis has said he would block Kevin Warsh's nomination until a federal criminal investigation of Fed Chair Jerome Powell is dropped

 Why This Matters

 The nomination of Kevin Warsh as Federal Reserve chair by former President Donald Trump has sparked controversy, highlighting the ongoing tensions between the executive and legislative branches.
-This development comes as a federal criminal investigation into current Fed Chair Jerome Powell is underway, raising questions about the potential impact on the nomination process.
-The stakes are high, with the Fed's leadership playing a crucial role in shaping the country's economic policy.
+This move comes as a federal investigation into Fed Chair Jerome Powell is underway, raising questions about the independence of the central bank.
+The nomination's fate remains uncertain.

-In Week 10 2026, Crime & Justice accounted for 42 related article(s), with UK Politics setting the broader headline context.
-Coverage of Crime & Justice decreased by 100 article(s) versus the prior week, but remained material in the weekly agenda.
+In Week 10 2026, Crime & Justice accounted for 51 related article(s), with International setting the broader headline context.
+Coverage of Crime & Justice decreased by 91 article(s) versus the prior week, but remained material in the weekly agenda.

 Coverage Snapshot

-Week 10 2026 included 42 Crime & Justice article(s).
-Leading outlets for this topic included Independent, BBC, NY Times.
-Across that cluster, sentiment showed a negative skew (avg score -0.12).
+Week 10 2026 included 51 Crime & Justice article(s).
+Leading outlets for this topic included Independent, NY Times, BBC.
+Across that cluster, sentiment showed a negative skew (avg score -0.10).

 Key Insights